-- "active tuberculosis"
+- "Active tuberculosis"

 - "Have you ever been arrested or convicted of a crime that resulted in serious injury to property, serious injury to another person, or serious injury to a public authority?"

-- "Have you ever violated any laws related to the possession, use, or distribution of illegal drugs?"
+- "Have you ever violated any laws related to the possession, use or distribution of illegal drugs?"

-- "Do you plan to engage or have you ever engaged in terrorist activities, espionage, sabotage, or genocide?"
+- "Do you plan to engage or have you ever engaged in terrorist activities, espionage, sabotage or genocide?"

-- "Have you ever committed fraud or falsified information about yourself or others in order to obtain a visa for or entry into the United States, or assisted others in doing so?"
+- "Have you ever committed fraud or falsified information about yourself or others in order to obtain a visa for or entry into the United States or assisted others in doing so?"

-- "Are you currently seeking employment in the United States, or have you previously been employed in the United States without prior authorization from the U.S. government?
+- "Are you currently seeking employment in the United States or have you previously been employed in the United States without prior authorization from the U.S. government?

-- "Have you ever been denied a U.S. visa applied for on your current or previous passport, or been denied entry into the United States, or had your entry application withdrawn upon entry into the United States?"
+- "Have you ever been denied a U.S. visa applied for on your current or previous passport or been denied entry into the United States or had your entry application withdrawn upon entry into the United States?"

 - "Have you ever stayed in the United States longer than the period of time allowed on the part of the U.S. government?"

 All these questions must be answered honestly with "no", otherwise the application will be rejected by ESTA and a visa must be applied for instead.
-In such a case, the traveler must contact the nearest US consulate for advice.
+In such a case, the traveller must contact the nearest US consulate for advice.

 Before departure, it is advisable to check the website of the TSA (Transport Security Administration) to be informed about the latest developments in security guidelines.
 In principle, however, the following guidelines apply:

 Larger quantities of liquids or gels should be packed in checked baggage.
 All liquids for hand luggage must be kept in a container, which must not exceed a capacity of 100 ml.
-The small containers, in turn, must be packed in a clear bag that has a capacity of 1 liter.
+The small containers, in turn, must be packed in a clear bag that has a capacity of 1 litre.
 Breast milk, baby food, medications and liquids (including juices and water) for diabetics are exempt from these regulations.
 These must be shown and presented to a security officer.

 Shoes must be removed at the security checkpoint to be screened by X-ray.
 Shoes that can be put on and taken off quickly are best for this.